 However, people who have both HIV and HCV need individualized treatments because the medications used to treat HCV infections can interact with HIV treatments.

 A doctor will recommend a treatment plan based on different factors, such as the individual’s:

 - current medications

-Risk factors for hepatitis C include sharing needles or personal hygiene items, such as razors and toothbrushes.
-There is also a low risk of contracting HCV through sex without a condom.
+A person can acquire hepatitis C through direct contact with blood containing HCV.
+Risk factors for hepatitis C include sharing needles or personal hygiene items and a low risk of contracting HCV through sex without a condom.

-It can often take years for symptoms of hepatitis C to develop, so regular testing allows for earlier detection and treatment.
-Hepatitis C is curable, but treatment is more complex in people living with HIV because the medications can interact with HIV treatment.
+Hepatitis C can cause severe complications, and symptoms often take years to develop.
+As such, it is highly advisable for individuals living with HIV to regularly screen for HCV to allow for early detection and treatment.
+Hepatitis C is curable, but treatment is more complex in people living with HIV, as HCV medications can interact with HIV treatment.